coli-saar/tracl/README.md

 # Tracl: ACL Style for Typst

-Tracl is a Typst template for writing papers for the *ACL series of conferences with Typst (ACL, EACL, NAACL, EMNLP, etc.).
+Tracl is an unofficial Typst template for writing papers for the *ACL series of conferences with Typst (ACL, EACL, NAACL, EMNLP, etc.).

 It implements the official [ACL paper formatting guidelines](https://acl-org.github.io/ACLPUB/formatting.html) and is modeled after the [LaTeX style](https://github.com/acl-org/acl-style-files).
 Tracl is the **T**ypst **R**econstruction of the **ACL** style.

 Tracl was developed by [Alexander Koller](https://www.coli.uni-saarland.de/~koller/), out of a personal desire to use Typst to write ACL papers.
-It is not officially supported by the  ACL is the [Association for Computational Linguistics](https://www.aclweb.org/portal/).
+It is not officially supported by ACL, but it was used to successfully publish [at least one paper](https://aclanthology.org/2025.findings-emnlp.352/).

 ## Usage